Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 that the world's religions are really the same.
 Freedom

-of Mind calls RSSB "a super secret organization" and
+of Mind called RSSB "a super secret organization" and

 lists Eckankar as being a spin off from

 it.
-The Mt Roskill building used to be owned by the Exclusive
+The group's former building in Mt Roskill building used to be owned by the Exclusive

 Brethren and required alterations to their car park due to a motorway